entrity/stackedit-computer-vision/papers-read/Computer Vision Readings/RMPE: Regional Multi-Person Pose Estimation.md

 During training, for each annotated pose (gt), look up the corresponding *atomic pose*, then generate offsets to $x$ and $y$ values (for each keypoint) by dense sampling according to the probability distribution described below.
 This create augmented training proposals.

-To compute *atomic poses* take all the samples int he training set, align them s.t. their torsos have the same lengt
+To compute *atomic poses* take all the samples int he training set, align them s.t. their torsos have the same length, then compute cluster centers using k-means.
+These centroids are the atomic poses (archetypes).

+The distribution of relative offset between the detected bb and the gt varies by pose.
+So given the set of atomic poses and the set of annotated poses which belong to each cluster, we can approximate $P(\delta_B|Pose
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NDkwMzQxNiwtNDQyMDQ2NTYzLDE3Nj
+eyJoaXN0b3J5IjpbMTQyNDYxNDg3MywtNDQyMDQ2NTYzLDE3Nj
 YxOTQ3MjgsMTU3NDQyODEzOF19
 -->